prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

 ### Information Input Requirements

 Your program should be able to process any one of these provided [monthly sales CSV files](/projects/exec-dash/data/), in any order.
-The CSV files will reside in a sub-directory called "data" in the project repository.
+The CSV files will reside inside a "data" sub-directory of your project repository.
 Instructors will use the same or similar files during the evaluation process.
-You can assume that all of these files adheres to the same general structure, with:

-  + a file name resembling "sales-`YYYYMM`.csv" (where `YYYY` represents the year and `MM` represents the month number)
-  + a "header" row on the first line containing the following values in order: `date`, `product`, `unit price`, `units sold`, and `sales price`
+You can assume that each of these CSV files will have a name resembling "sales-`YYYYMM`.csv" (where `YYYY` represents the year and `MM` represents the month).
+And you can assume each of these CSV files has the same header row (`date`, `product`, `unit price`, `units sold`, `sales price`).

 When the user runs the program, they should be prompted to select one of these CSV files to process.

-> OPTION A: allow the user to pass their selection as a command-line argument or environment variable during script invocation.
+> OPTION A: allow the user to pass their selection as a command-line argument or environment variable during script invocation, and handle cases where the file doesn't exist.

-> OPTION B: prompt the user to input the selection.
+> OPTION B: prompt the user to input their selection, and handle cases where the file doesn't exist.

 > OPTION C: use the `os` module to detect the names of all CSV files which exist in the "data" directory, then display them to the user and prompt the user to input their selection.